IP and Royalty Taxation for Estonian IT Companies

 Royalty Received from German Company (€10,000 gross, 5% WHT)

-DR Cash — Bank (net royalty received): €9,500.00
+Cash — Bank (net royalty received) €9,500.00

-DR Foreign Tax Credit Receivable (WHT): €500.00
+Foreign Tax Credit Receivable (WHT) €500.00

-CR Revenue — Software Licences: €10,000.00
+Revenue — Software Licences €10,000.00

 Gross royalty = €10,000.
 German payer withholds 5% (Estonia-Germany DTT rate) = €500.
 Net received = €9,500.
+WHT creates a deferred tax asset recoverable when Estonian dividends are distributed.

-Always record gross royalty as revenue — never the net-of-WHT amount
+Always record gross royalty as revenue — never the net-of-WHT amount.

-A common accounting error is to record only the net received as revenue.
+A common accounting error is to record only the €9,500 net received as revenue.
 This understates revenue by the WHT amount, loses the tax credit, and creates a P&L that does not match the contractual royalty amount.
+The correct treatment always records the full €10,000 as revenue, with the €500 WHT as a separate asset.
+When the company later distributes dividends and pays Estonian corporate income tax, the €500 can be applied against that liability — reducing the cash tax cost.

 Section 3 — Withholding Tax on Cross-Border Royalties

-What WHT is, which countries apply it, how Estonia’s DTT network reduces it, and how to claim the credit
+What WHT is, which countries apply it, how Estonia’s DTT network reduces it, and how to claim the credit.

 WHT Rates on Royalties — Estonia’s Double Tax Treaties (Selected Countries)